NativeScript/nativescript-cli/PLUGINS.md

         └── Info.plist
 ```

-* `platforms\android\libs`: This directory contains any native Android libraries packaged as `*.jar` packages.
-During the plugin installation, the NativeScript CLI will copy these files to `lib\Android` in your project and will configure the Android project in `platforms\android` to work with the library. (remove suggestion)
+* `platforms\android`: This directory contains any native Android libraries packaged as `*.jar` and '*.aar' packages.
+This directory can also contain res/ folder which contains all resources declared by the AndroidManifest.xml file.
+During the plugin installation, NativeScript CLI will configure the Android project in `platforms\android` to work with the plugin. (suggestion)
-* `platforms\android\MyAndroidLibrary`: This directory contains a native Android library with a `project.properties` file.
-During the plugin installation, the NativeScript CLI will copy these files to `lib\Android` in your project and will configure the Android project in `platforms\android` to work with the library. (remove suggestion)
 * `platforms\ios`: This directory contains native iOS dynamic libraries (`.framework`).
 During the plugin installation, the NativeScript CLI will copy these files to `lib\iOS` in your project and will configure the Android project in `platforms\ios` to work with the library.

 ### Package.json Specification